Call to book1-877-929-7245

 Day 6 - Cape Breton at Leisure

 Take the day to explore Cape Breton Island.
 Your hotel is centrally located in Baddeck, near many of the island's popular attractions.
-You may wish to travel the Cabot Trail, a breathtakingly beautiful roadway carved into the island's northern highlands, or visit the Fortress of Louisbourg, a National Historic Site where you can relive history in 1744-era New France.
-Perhaps the Miner's Museum, which gives underground tours of the Ocean Deeps Colliery; or, St. Peter's Canal, a highlight of the Bras d'Or Lakes scenic drive and the only national historic canal in Atlantic Canada.
+You may wish to travel the Cabot Trail, a breathtakingly beautiful roadway carved into the island's northern highlands.
+You may opt to add admission to the Cape Smokey Gondola about an hour north of Baddeck.
+The Gondola takes you to the summit of Cape Smokey for expansive views of Cape Breton Highland National Park.
+Choose to visit the Fortress of Louisbourg, a National Historic Site where you can relive history in 1744-era New France.
+Perhaps the Miner's Museum, which gives underground tours of the Ocean Deeps Colliery; or, add a cruise to learn the rich history and tour Cape Breton's UNESCO Biosphere, Bras d'Or Lakes.
+After the cruise, drive to St. Peter's Canal, a highlight of the Bras d'Or Lakes scenic drive and the only national historic canal in Atlantic Canada.
 Overnight in Baddeck.

 Day 7 - Drive to Prince Edward Island